 Of that $20 billion in cloud spending, in the last 12 months, more than $5 billion in SaaS spending has been identified and analyzed, empowering hundreds of Zylo customers to manage and optimize their organization’s SaaS stack.

 Below, you’ll find a highlight summary of the 2020 SaaS Management Benchmarks.
-You can also view a summary of the report analysis as an infographic.
-To go deeper, download the full 2020 SaaS Management Benchmarks report.
+For comparison, be sure to check out the 2022 report, now called the SaaS Management Index.

 SaaS Grew Faster in 2020, Despite – or Because of – Covid-19